Joël Le Scouarnec: 2025 conviction

 After Le Scouarnec was arrested and detained in 2017, his property was searched and evidence found of more extensive criminal activity in the form of journals where he meticulously recorded instances of rape and sexual assault on hundreds of his patients, mostly children, over a period of 25 years.
 Police also found a collection of child-sized sex dolls and more than 300,000 images of child sex abuse.

-Investigators were able to identify over 300 victims from Le Scouarnec's journals, where he had recorded their details, and hospital records.
+Investigators were able to identify over 300 victims from Le Scouarnec's journals, where he had recorded their details and hospital records.
 He had raped, mostly by penetration with fingers, or sexually assaulted young patients while they were under anaesthetic or during medical examinations.
 Many of the victims had no recollection of the abuse and only learnt about it when they were contacted by police, having been identified in the journals.
 For some, the knowledge was a relief as it explained why they had suffered symptoms of trauma, while for others the knowledge was itself traumatising, especially as the journal entries contained graphic details of what had been done to them.
 Two men, who had some recollection of being abused by Le Scouarnec, took their own lives.
 Le Scouarnec began his journals in 1990 and continued up to 2016, writing between 40 and 100 entries a year.
 In multiple places he wrote that he was a paedophile.

 In October 2020, Le Scouarnec, who was in prison awaiting his 2020 trial, was charged with the rape or assault of 312 patients, mostly minors.
-The number was later reduced to 299, 256 of whom where under the age of 15, with the youngest just one year old.
+The number was later reduced to 299, 256 of whom were under the age of 15, with the youngest just one year old.
 There were 158 male and 141 female victims.
 By 2020, 349 victims had been identified but some were excluded due to the statute of limitations or insufficient evidence.
-On 24 February 2025 Le Scouarnec went on trial in the court at Vannes under presiding judge Aude Buresi, in what is believed to be the largest paedophilia case in France.
+On 24 February 2025 Le Scouarnec went on trial in the court at Vannes under presiding judge Aude Buresi, in what is believed to be the largest paedophilia case ever in France.
 More than sixty lawyers were involved in the trial.
 A former law school building near the court housed live-feed rooms for civil parties, the general public and more than 450 accredited journalists.
 Psychologists and support dogs were in attendance.